 In conjunction with the sale of Advantasure and Tessellate, the Company entered into a Transition Services Agreement with the buyer whereby the Company provided advisory and consulting services related to transition of the business to the buyer.
-The services were provided at cost beginning as of the date of sale in 2023.
+In 2024 and 2023, the services were provided at cost.

-Acquisitions-On January 19, 2023, the Company signed a non-binding Letter of Intent with BCBSVT, whereby the Company would acquire a 100% membership interest in BCBSVT for no consideration exchanged.
+Acquisition-On January 19, 2023, the Company signed a non-binding Letter of Intent with BCBSVT, whereby the Company would acquire a 100% membership interest in BCBSVT for no consideration exchanged.
 On April 28, 2023, the parties executed a binding Principal Transaction Agreement (PTA).
 Consistent with the PTA, amended Articles of Incorporation and Bylaws were drafted that reflect BCBSM's sole membership interest in BCBSVT.
 On October 10, 2023, BCBSVT became a subsidiary of BCBSM.

 The acquisition met the business combination criteria set forth in ASC 805, Business Combinations, and, as such, is accounted for using the acquisition method of accounting.
 In a business combination, the entity fair value of BCBSVT was allocated to assets acquired and liabilities assumed based on their underlying fair values, with any excess over fair value recognized as goodwill.
 The fair value of BCBSVT's assets were \$144, which resulted in goodwill of \$7.
-The goodwill arising from the acquisitions consists largely of the synergies expected from combining operations of the Companies.